Kastle FX96 HP Review

 Our Analysis and Test Results

 Kastle has a reputation for making skis that charge hard, no matter what.
-We decided to review the Kastle FX96 HP in this years all-mountain ski category, and it lived up to its notoriety.
-Previous HP (High Performance) models sported two layers of titanal, but the updated versions have ditched the metal in favor of carbon, which makes the ski lighter a bit lighter.
-The FX96 HP also comes with Kastle's unique and updated, Hollowtech 3.0, which is a cut-out section of the front of the ski that, counterintuitively, increases stabilization of the tip.
-The FX96 HP is a great ski that stands out in our line up this year, and not just because of its price tag.
+We decided to review the Kastle FX96 HP, and it lived up to its notoriety.
+Previous HP (High Performance) models sported two layers of titanal metal in the ski, but the updated versions have ditched the metal in favor of carbon, making the ski lighter.
+The FX96 HP also comes with Kastle's unique and updated Hollowtech 3.0, which is a cut-out section of the front of the ski that, counterintuitively, increases stabilization of the tip.
+The FX96 HP is a great ski that stands out in our lineup this year, and not just because of its price tag.

 Stability at Speed

 Speed is definitely where the Kastle FX96 HP shines, which can't be said for most skis in the men's all-mountain category.
-In fact, this ski might as well be named Ricky Bobby, because it screams, "I WANNA GO FAST!"
+This ski might as well be named Ricky Bobby because it screams, "I WANNA GO FAST!"
 Our testers felt most comfortable on this ski when they were pushing their own speed limits.
-It is damp and stable, even if the snow is frozen or uneven, and we found the edge hold to be second to none when maching down steep chalky terrain.
+It is damp and stable, even if the snow is frozen or uneven, and we found the edge hold to be second to none when ripping down steep chalky terrain.

 Just looking at the hollow tip of the FX96 HP might make you queasy, but our testers only experience noticeable tip chatter when conditions were the worst of the worst.
 Because this ski performs best at high speeds, we would not recommend it for beginners or those looking only to make soul turns.

 Playful is not the first word that comes to most people's minds when describing the Kastle brand, but with the FX96 HP, they have found a way to add a fun side to a ski that appears to be all business.
-In a similar respect to the other categories we test for, this ski responds best when the skier is aggressive.
+Similar to the other categories we test for, this ski responds best when the skier is aggressive.

 The light swing weight and energy received from the ski instill confidence in easy takeoffs and quick spins, but the unforgiving nature of this ski had our testers quickly out of control if they weren't spot on with their landing.
 There are definitely skis, even in this same review category, that are more playful, but we were impressed by this hard-charging ski's ability to let loose.

 The Kastle FX96 HP is not a ski for the faint of heart.
 If you like to go fast and demand a stable ski in all conditions, this may be the ski for you.
 We would not recommend it for an intermediate or beginner skier, as it can be quite unforgiving and is the most expensive ski in our lineup.
-All that being said, this ski's ability to deliver in all conditions and corners of the resort is truly what we seek out of an all-mountain ski and we feel confident in calling the FX96 HP and one-ski quiver.
+All that being said, this ski's ability to deliver in all conditions and corners of the resort is truly what we seek out of an all-mountain ski, and we feel confident in calling the FX96 HP a quiver killer.